 The companies are forced to consider different remote work models, such as hybrid, split, and fully remote setups.
 Organizations are customizing remote setup according to their needs.
-Utilizing the human potential is the key to building effective remote setups.
+Utilizing human potential is the key to building effective remote setups.
 Hiring the best remote team in the most hassle-free way is now possible with Skuad, a platform to build extraordinary global technology teams.
-Organizational heads must analyze, strategize, and pick the optimum work model suitable for their work culture and hire the global team to work towards their organization's goal through the futuristic hiring process of Skuad.
+Organizational heads must analyze, strategize, and pick the optimum work model suitable for their work culture and hire the international team to work towards their organization's goal through the futuristic hiring process of Skuad.

 These different remote setups are discussed as follows:

 The concept of a hybrid team refers to the amalgamation of both remote work and work from the office.
 In this work model, less than half of the employees work remotely and occasionally visit the office.
 Others work from fixed office locations.

 According to a recent survey, 55% of the United States employees want a mix of home and office location work.
 In the UK, 37% of the employees wish for a regular home-work setup.
 China’s expert analyst estimated that the hybrid model would observe 60/40 segregation of remote/on-location work within the next ten years.